crystallabs/virtualtime/README.md

 As long as VirtualDate is materialized (i.e. has specific Y/M/D values), then changing any of those values will update weekday and jd automatically.
-Similarly, setting a Julian Day Number will automatically update Y/M/D and cause the date to become materialized.
+Similarly, setting Julian Day Number will automatically update Y/M/D and cause the date to become materialized.

-Altogether, this syntax allows for specifying simple but functionally intricate
+Altogether, the described syntax allows for specifying simple but functionally intricate rules, of which just some of them are:
-rules:

 ```
 day=-1                 -- matches last day in month